Aquaculture Thematic Methods

 | GFCF (cage replacement) | -- | 1,500 | Annual capital investment |

-The GVA of USD 21.4 million from this site would contribute to the aquaculture row in the ocean economy accounts.
-The employment of 48 FTE positions contributes to the aquaculture employment total.
-These figures enable calculation of labour productivity (GVA per worker = USD 445,500) and capital intensity (GFCF as percentage of GVA = 7.0%).
+The GVA of USD 21.4 million contributes to the aquaculture row in the ocean economy accounts.
+Labour productivity = USD 445,500 per worker; capital intensity = 7.0% of GVA.

 5. Compilation Considerations